flaskr/flaskr/README.md

 - Talk to me about everything Tech and Finance
 - I'm currently working as a Smart Contract Developer
 - I'm currently learning more about smart contract security
-- Used to write Java backend code in financial industry in trade settlements and financial risk
+- 7 years of experience writing testable Java backend code, in trade settlements and financial risk domain
 - Interested to work with businesses to understand and solve their problems

 ## Projects & Experiments